Auction Marketing: What to Say (and What Not to Say)

 Should I use different messaging for email vs. social media?

 Yes.
 Email can be longer and more personal.
 Social posts should be shorter with strong hooks.
-Both should lead with impact and include a clear next step (register, bid, share).
+Both should lead with impact and include a clear next step such as register, bid, or share.

 Share this answer